Welcome

 Key Term: Helpless Danger

-A situation where the plaintiff is unable to escape from danger by any means.
+A situation where the plaintiff, often through their own prior negligence, is in actual danger and is unable to escape from that danger by any means.

 Key Term: Inattentive Danger